wmde/wikibase-release-pipeline/deploy/README.md

 #### Minor and patch updates for WBS Deployment Kit

 WBS Deployment Kit major versions are tracked in dedicated branches such as `TODO:BRANCH_NAME_HERE`.
-Therefore, pulling from such a branch will only update minor and patch versions but never trigger breaking changes.
+Therefore, pulling from the major version branch you are currently on will only update minor and patch versions but never trigger breaking changes.

 If you did not change `docker-compose.yml`, you can update simply using `git pull`.